div1705/DrillMachine/README.md

 > and the [Intel Product Specifications](http://ark.intel.com/) search tool
 > for detailed hardware specifications and support.

-This blank template can be used with any IoT [Node.js](http://nodejs.org) development platform that supports Linux and Node.js.
-Be sure your IoT device includes the appropriate sensor hardware needed by your app.
-See this [device software prerequisites][1] page for help configuring the software on your IoT device so it can be used with the Intel XDK.
+This template can be used with any IoT [Node.js](http://nodejs.org) development platform that supports Linux and Node.js.
+The IoT device includes the appropriate sensor hardware needed by your app.

 [1]: https://software.intel.com/en-us/xdk/docs/target-device-software-prereqs